rdjmacklin/MacklinJankowski_JAvianBio_2025/README.md

 # Contents

 This repository contains the code needed to reproduce the analyses conducted in Macklin & Jankowski (2025).
 Due to licensing restrictions, users must obtain the data necessary to complete the analyses themselves, though we have made every effort to make this as simple a process as possible.
-We have included links to the data sources (permanent DOIs where possible) and built the folder structure of this repository such that it should be easy to drop data files into the correct location with ease.
+We have included links to the data sources (permanent DOIs where possible) and built the folder structure of this repository such that it should be easy to drop data files into the correct location.

 The four necessary scripts for running this analysis are contained in the Scripts folder and are as follows: